Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Full of historical buildings and interesting museums, with a lot of restaurants and a beautiful Riverfront, the city is increasing its number of visitors on a daily basis.
 We’ll show you why you should visit in our comprehensive guide below.

-The 3 Best Parts of Detroit
+The 3 Best Places to Stay in Detroit

 Most of the fun in Detroit happens around Downtown.
 Almost nothing of interest happens outside of it, and frankly speaking, the neighborhoods that are further away from the center are still not completely safe.